- Core DRAM constitutes 66% of the Trefis price estimate for Micron Technology's stock.

 Below are key drivers of Micron's value that present opportunities for upside or downside to the current Trefis price estimate for Micron:

-- Core DRAM Revenues: The price of DRAM saw a solid increase over the last two years, driven by demand from the cloud, enterprise, mobile, and graphics markets, and stronger sales to higher-value markets.
+- Core DRAM Revenues: The price of DRAM saw a solid increase over the last three years, driven by demand from the cloud, enterprise, mobile, and graphics markets, and stronger sales to higher-value markets.
 The price increase, coupled with higher bit sales helped Micron boost revenue from $7 billion in FY'16 to about $21 billion in FY'18.
-However, we expect revenues to decline to about $17.5 billion in FY'19 and $16 billion by FY'20, as the market shifts to a phase of oversupply.
-We expect revenues to rise to about $28 billion by 2025.
+However, DRAM revenue dropped to $14.51 billion in FY '20, as the market is still coming out of a state of oversupply and recovering from the pandemic.
+We expect revenues to rise gradually to about $17.4 billion in FY'21 and $20.9 billion by FY'22, as the market shifts out completely from a phase of oversupply.
+We expect revenues to rise to over $40 billion by 2027.
 Even a slight variation from our estimate can lead to a significant upside/ downside in our price estimate for Micron, as DRAM accounts for about two-thirds of the company's revenue.

 Micron Technology, Inc. is a manufacturer and marketer of semiconductor devices, primarily dynamic random access memory (DRAM) for PCs and mobile devices, NAND Flash and NOR Flash memory.
 In addition, Micron also develops other memory technologies, packaging solutions and semiconductor systems for use in computing, consumer networking and embedded and mobile products.